W-Floyd/notes/source/ENGR/Materials Engineering/Slides/Lesson 2 Atomic Structure & Interatomic Bonding.md

 ## Covalent bonds- sharing of electrons - polymers and some ceramics

-## Metallic bonding- valence electrons form a “sea of electrons” - metals
+## Metallic bonding- valence electrons form a "sea of electrons" - metals

 Secondary Bonding or van der Waals